This low carb pizza crust is made primarily of mozzarella cheese and almond flour, and it produces a very convincing pizza dough.

-In my opinion, the dough has a noticeably different texture, but in the end, it allows me to still eat pizza and I can’t be mad at it for that!
-In fact, if you didn’t know what you were eating, you likely wouldn’t even question if it was low-carb.
+The dough has a noticeably different texture from regular pizza dough, but if you didn’t know what you were eating, you likely wouldn’t even question if it was low-carb.
 The chewy, crispy, bread-like texture is pretty darn close to the real thing.

 Fathead Pizza Dough [2 Ways]